On $q$-Painlev\'e VI and the geometry of Segre surfaces: Set up and main results

 Recalling further that $0\leq \Re\sigma_{0t},\Re\sigma_{0t}<\tfrac{1}{2}$, it follows that $\sigma_{0t}=\sigma_{01}=\tfrac{1}{4}$.
 This in turn simplifies equation \eqref{eq:uniformisationnot} substantially, as now $d(t_0)=-t_0a(t_0)$ and $c(t_0)=-q^{1-\theta_t-\theta_1}b(t_0)$, so that equation \eqref{eq:uniformisationnot} reduces to the following two algebraic equations among the twist parameters,

-from which the corollary follows. \end{proof} Another interesting case to consider might be to force the exponents $\{\sigma_{0t},\sigma_{01}\}$ to be true constants, but allow $r_{0t}$ and $r_{01}$ to vary with $t_0$ (i.e. be $q$-periodic).
-This fixes the values of the Tyurin ratios $\rho_{34}$ and $\rho_{12}$ by equations \eqref{eq:elliptic_equation0} and \eqref{eq:elliptic_equationinf}, and $\rho_{24}$ then is required to solve the quadratic \eqref{eq:nonlinear_connection}, uniformly in $t_0$.
+from which the corollary follows. \end{proof} As the corollary shows, forcing all four integration constants in the asymptotic expansions to be true constants, heavily restricts the solution.
+It might, however, be interesting to try and construct solutions such that only the exponents $\{\sigma_{0t},\sigma_{01}\}$ are true constants.
+In other words, $r_{0t}$ and $r_{01}$ are allowed to vary $q$-periodically with $t_0$.
+This way, the values of the Tyurin ratios $\rho_{34}$ and $\rho_{12}$ are fixed by equations \eqref{eq:elliptic_equation0} and \eqref{eq:elliptic_equationinf}, and $\rho_{24}$ then is required to solve the quadratic \eqref{eq:nonlinear_connection}, uniformly in $t_0$.
 Starting with some initial point $\rho_{24}(t_0^*)$ that solves the quadratic at $t_0=t_0^*$, this problem has a locally unique solution as long as one stays away from points where the discriminant of \eqref{eq:nonlinear_connection}, with respect to $\rho_{24}$, has a zero or pole of odd multiplicity.
-If the solution $\rho_{24}$ of the quadratic thus obtained by analytic continuation, satisfies $\rho_{24}(qt_0)=\rho_{24}(t_0)$, then this gives a corresponding solution of $q\Psix$, with generally a finite number of discrete $q$-spirals where the solution has square root singularities, as well as a finite number of discrete $q$-spirals on which the solution is ill-defined, as the twist parameters becomes zero or infinite at such points\footnote{Technically the Riemann-Hilbert correspondence is ill-defined at these points as $\eta=\eta(t_0)$ lies in the hyperplane at infinity there.}, and meromorpic elsewhere.
-The solution in Theorem \ref{thm:line_truncations} is an example of this.
+If the solution $\rho_{24}$ of the quadratic thus obtained by analytic continuation, satisfies $\rho_{24}(qt_0)=\rho_{24}(t_0)$, then this gives a corresponding solution of $q\Psix$, with generally a finite number of $q$-lines where the solution has square root singularities, as well as a finite number of $q$-lines on which the solution is ill-defined, as the twist parameters becomes zero or infinite at such points\footnote{Technically the Riemann-Hilbert correspondence is ill-defined at these points as $\eta=\eta(t_0)$ lies in the hyperplane at infinity there.}, and meromorpic elsewhere.
+The solution in Theorem \ref{thm:orbitII} is an example of this.